cmc-aau/biocloud-software/arb/README.md

-# Apptainer container with arb
+# Apptainer container with arb7
+Arb 7.0 is not available from conda or biocontainers.pro, so this is a custom apptainer container build recipe.

 ## Build
 Adjust responses to the interactive install script in the `files/arb_install_answers.txt` file.
 Would have been nice with non-interactive support right?
 Each line answers the following questions (arb v7.0):